-The Co-operative Bank estimates to have a final MREL requirement from January 2022 of 29.1% plus 2.5% of regulatory buffers (2.5% Capital Conservation Buffer, 0% Countercyclical Capital Buffer, 0% Systemic Risk Buffer).
-Based on the bank's 22.6% total capital ratio as of March 2020, current risk-weighted assets and planned growth, we estimate that The Co-operative Bank would need to issue MREL-compliant debt between £0.5 and £1 billion in the next 18 months.
+The Co-operative Bank estimates that it needs to issue c.£550 million MREL-compliant debt by end-2021 to meet with its expected requirement as of 1 January 2022.
 If the bank's estimates are confirmed, we believe that reaching this level of issuance will be challenging for The Co-operative Bank, which would likely need to offer an interest rate significantly above other UK retail banks.

 The Co-operative Bank has ample liquidity against its limited market funding.
-The stock of liquid assets was high at 17.7% of the bank's tangible banking assets as of December 2019, which is equivalent to a Macro-Adjusted score of baa2.
-The assigned score is in line with the Macro-Adjusted score.
+The stock of liquid assets was high at 20.2% of the bank's tangible banking assets as of June 2020, which is equivalent to a Macro-Adjusted score of baa1.
+The assigned score is one notch below the Macro-Adjusted score to reflect our expectation that the percentage of liquid assets over tangible banking assets will slightly reduce over time as the balance sheet grows.

-In March 2020 the balances with the Bank of England, gilts, and liquid government and bank bonds were £2.9 billion.
-In addition to that, The Co-operative Bank has £0.6 billion retained RMBS senior notes with a Aaa(sf) rating from the Silk Road Finance Number Six PLC securitisation issued in December 2019, and £2.8 billion of assets pre-positioned with the Bank of England.
+In June 2020 the balances with the Bank of England, gilts, and liquid government and bank bonds were £3.6 billion.
+In addition to that, The Co-operative Bank has £0.6 billion retained RMBS senior notes with a Aaa(sf) rating from the Silk Road Finance Number Six PLC securitisation issued in December 2019.

-According to the bank's estimate, the allowance for the new TFS with incentives for SMEs (TFSME) is £1.75 billion, in excess of the bank's current £1 billion TFS exposure.
+According to the bank's estimate, the allowance for the new TFS with incentives for SMEs (TFSME) is £1.76 billion, in excess of the bank's current £1 billion TFS exposure.

-The Co-operative Bank reported a 159% liquidity coverage ratio as of March 2020.
+The Co-operative Bank reported a 182% liquidity coverage ratio as of June 2020.